Harry Potter and the Goblet of Fire (film)

 Harry Potter and the Goblet of Fire is a 2005 fantasy film directed by Mike Newell from a screenplay by Steve Kloves.
 It is based on the 2000 novel Harry Potter and the Goblet of Fire by J. K. Rowling.
 It is the sequel to Harry Potter and the Prisoner of Azkaban (2004) and the fourth instalment in the Harry Potter film series.
 The film stars Daniel Radcliffe as Harry Potter, alongside Rupert Grint and Emma Watson as Harry's best friends Ron Weasley and Hermione Granger, respectively.
-The story follows Harry's fourth year at Hogwarts, as he is chosen by the Goblet of Fire to compete in the Triwizard Tournament.
+The film follows Harry's fourth year at Hogwarts, as he is chosen by the Goblet of Fire to compete in the Triwizard Tournament.

 Principal photography began in early 2004, and the film premiered worldwide on 18 November 2005.
 Five days following release, it had earned over US$102 million at the North American box office, the third-highest first-weekend tally for a Harry Potter film behind Harry Potter and the Deathly Hallows – Part 1 and Part 2.
-Goblet of Fire enjoyed a successful run at the box office, grossing $896 million worldwide and becoming the highest-grossing film of 2005 and the sixth-highest-grossing film in the series.
+Goblet of Fire grossed $895 million worldwide in its initial release, becoming the highest-grossing film of 2005 and is the sixth highest-grossing film in the series.

 The film was nominated for the Academy Award for Best Art Direction and won the BAFTA Award for Best Production Design.
 Goblet of Fire was the second film in the series to be released in IMAX.
 The film received positive reviews.
 It was followed by Harry Potter and the Order of the Phoenix in 2007.